prachi-tractable/dev-containers/README.md

 All finished!!!

+Commit your changes and push them up to the remote.

 To test out the final product, shut the window and prune your laptop docker host: `docker container prune && docker volume prune`.
 Then click and the button and wait!